 To sum it up, being able to communicate with your partner freely protects you both from misconceptions and false assumptions.

-Be sure to check out our previous post on ‘Coreplay Not Foreplay’ to learn more about this, and ‘Being Present For Sexual Pleasure’ to understand how to optimize your five senses for how to increase interest in sex.
+Be sure to check out our post ‘Coreplay Not Foreplay’ to learn more about giving in bed, and ‘Being Present For Sexual Pleasure’ to understand how to optimize your five senses for how to increase interest in sex.